 I wanted validation that it happened, that it wasn’t all in my head.
 Time became my witness in that I could see exactly the ways in which trauma had stunted me.
 When people ask me about why I started poetry I tell them now, it was witnessing and it a place where my truth was free to be shared.
 I tell them, it saved me, it kept me going, that I don’t know how I would be alive today without it.
 Yet, I also hated poetry in a way because it represented that I was in desperate need of survival, it symbolized my assault and I felt like it took away from my other projects, which I couldn’t work on due to the assault.

 In order to break through this I had to acknowledge the conflict as a source of the pain, that blaming my coping mechanisms was an avoidance of dealing with the true issues, that I was deeply traumatized and that my trauma was real and valid; that despite all my notions of cultural influences and different ‘justifying’ circumstances, it was the actions of one person who hurt me and that it wasn’t ok and would never be ok.

-However it is not an easy thing to accept what happened, to be strong and get on with life.
-It takes more that a moment, it takes tremendous work and a million moments of epiphany to get there.
+However, it is not an easy thing to accept what happened, to be strong and get on with life.
+It takes more than a moment, it takes tremendous work and a million moments of epiphany to get there.

 That’s ok.
 It’s ok to not be ok.